What This Clause Means

 The Negotiation on This Clause Has Two Leverage Points

-First, try to eliminate the auto-renewal entirely and replace it with a right of first refusal: you get the option to renew at market rate with 30 days notice, but the lease doesn't auto-renew.
-Second, if the landlord insists on auto-renewal, require them to send a reminder notice at least 120 days before the cancellation deadline.
-Make this a condition precedent — if they don't send the notice, the cancellation window extends until 30 days after they do send it.
+First, eliminating the auto-renewal entirely in favor of a right of first refusal: the tenant gets the option to renew at market rate with 30 days notice, but the lease doesn't auto-renew.
+Second, where the landlord insists on auto-renewal, a landlord reminder notice at least 120 days before the cancellation deadline — drafted as a condition precedent, so that if the notice isn't sent, the cancellation window extends until 30 days after it is.
 Both asks are reasonable.
-If you can't get either, at minimum push to shorten the notice window from 90 days to 30–45 days.
+Where neither lands, negotiated versions at minimum shorten the notice window from 90 days to 30–45 days.

-If your lease has an auto-renewal clause, the single most important thing you can do is set a recurring calendar reminder immediately.
-Calculate the cancellation deadline — typically 60–90 days before lease expiration — then set a reminder 30 days before that deadline.
-That gives you a 30-day buffer to decide, send notice, and confirm receipt.
-Send your non-renewal notice by certified mail with return receipt requested, and follow up with an email to create a digital timestamp.
-Your landlord's claim that they never received your notice is less credible when you have a postal receipt and email confirmation.
+For a lease with an auto-renewal clause, the single most effective safeguard is a recurring calendar reminder set immediately at signing: the cancellation deadline — typically 60–90 days before lease expiration — with the reminder placed 30 days before that deadline.
+That leaves a 30-day buffer to decide, send notice, and confirm receipt.
+Non-renewal notices are typically sent by certified mail with return receipt requested, followed up with an email to create a digital timestamp.
+A landlord's claim that the notice was never received is less credible against a postal receipt and email confirmation.

 What This Looks Like in Practice